Pollora/documentation/schedule-events.md

 AttributeProcessor::process($maintenance);
 ```

-3. Hook names are automatically generated in snake_case format if not specified:
+3. **Hook names are automatically generated in snake_case format if not specified:**
    - For a class `DatabaseMaintenance` with method `cleanupOldRecords`
    - The generated hook name would be `database_maintenance_cleanup_old_records`

-4. The Schedule attribute ensures that events are only registered once, even if the processor is called multiple times.
+4. **The Schedule attribute ensures that events are only registered once**, even if the processor is called multiple times.

+5. **Custom schedules are automatically registered** when using:
+   - `Every::MONTH` and `Every::YEAR` enum values
+   - `Interval` class instances
+   - Legacy array syntax with custom intervals

+6. **All syntax variations support the same parameters:**
+   - `hook: string` - Custom hook name
+   - `args: array` - Arguments passed to the scheduled method